dragonflyoss/d7y.io/docs/getting-started/quick-start/multi-cluster-kubernetes.md

 ![clusters](../../resource/getting-started/clusters.png)

-By default, Dragonfly will automatically create dragonfly cluster A record in manager when it is installed for the first time.
-You can click dragonfly cluster A to view the details.
+By default, Dragonfly will automatically create Dragonfly cluster A record in manager when it is installed for the first time.
+You can click Dragonfly cluster A to view the details.

 ![cluster-a](../../resource/getting-started/cluster-a.png)

-## Create dragonfly cluster B
+## Create Dragonfly cluster B

-Create dragonfly cluster B, you need to create a dragonfly cluster record in the manager console first, and the schedulers, seed peers and peers included in the dragonfly cluster should be installed using helm.
+Create Dragonfly cluster B, you need to create a Dragonfly cluster record in the manager console first, and the schedulers, seed peers and peers included in the Dragonfly cluster should be installed using helm.

-### Create dragonfly cluster B in the manager console
+### Create Dragonfly cluster B in the manager console

-Visit manager console and click the `ADD CLUSTER` button to add dragonfly cluster B record.
+Visit manager console and click the `ADD CLUSTER` button to add Dragonfly cluster B record.
 Note that the IDC is set to `cluster-2` to match the peer whose IDC is `cluster-2`.

 ![create-cluster-b](../../resource/getting-started/create-cluster-b.png)

-Create dragonfly cluster B record successfully.
+Create Dragonfly cluster B record successfully.

 ![create-cluster-b-successfully](../../resource/getting-started/create-cluster-b-successfully.png)

-### Use scopes to distinguish different dragonfly clusters
+### Use scopes to distinguish different Dragonfly clusters

-The dragonfly cluster needs to serve the scope.
+The Dragonfly cluster needs to serve the scope.
 It wil provide scheduler services and seed peer services to peers in the scope.
-The scopes of the dragonfly cluster are configured when the console is created and updated.
+The scopes of the Dragonfly cluster are configured when the console is created and updated.
 The scopes of the peer are configured in peer YAML config, the fields are `host.idc`, `host.location` and `host.advertiseIP`, refer to [dfdaemon config](../../reference/configuration/dfdaemon.md).

-If the peer scopes match the dragonfly cluster scopes, then the peer will use the dragonfly cluster's scheduler and seed peer first, and if there is no matching dragonfly cluster then use the default dragonfly cluster.
+If the peer scopes match the Dragonfly cluster scopes, then the peer will use the Dragonfly cluster's scheduler and seed peer first, and if there is no matching Dragonfly cluster then use the default Dragonfly cluster.

-**Location**: The dragonfly cluster needs to serve all peers in the location.
-When the location in the peer configuration matches the location in the dragonfly cluster, the peer will preferentially use the scheduler and the seed peer of the dragonfly cluster.
+**Location**: The Dragonfly cluster needs to serve all peers in the location.
+When the location in the peer configuration matches the location in the Dragonfly cluster, the peer will preferentially use the scheduler and the seed peer of the Dragonfly cluster.
 It separated by "|", for example "area|country|province|city".

-**IDC**: The dragonfly cluster needs to serve all peers in the IDC.
-When the IDC in the peer configuration matches the IDC in the dragonfly cluster, the peer will preferentially use the scheduler and the seed peer of the dragonfly cluster.
+**IDC**: The Dragonfly cluster needs to serve all peers in the IDC.
+When the IDC in the peer configuration matches the IDC in the Dragonfly cluster, the peer will preferentially use the scheduler and the seed peer of the Dragonfly cluster.
 IDC has higher priority than location in the scopes.

-**CIDRs**: The dragonfly cluster needs to serve all peers in the CIDRs.
+**CIDRs**: The Dragonfly cluster needs to serve all peers in the CIDRs.
 The advertise IP will be reported in the peer configuration when the peer is started, and if the advertise IP is empty in the peer configuration, peer will automatically get expose IP as advertise IP.
-When advertise IP of the peer matches the CIDRs in dragonfly cluster, the peer will preferentially use the scheduler and the seed peer of the dragonfly cluster.
+When advertise IP of the peer matches the CIDRs in Dragonfly cluster, the peer will preferentially use the scheduler and the seed peer of the Dragonfly cluster.
 CIDRs has higher priority than IDC in the scopes.

-### Create dragonfly cluster B based on helm charts
+### Create Dragonfly cluster B based on helm charts

 Create charts configuration with cluster information in the manager console.